EvanRau/EvanRau.github.io/projects/animalfarm.md

 * Store those cats into a singular linked list and access their data at-will
 * Sort the linked list by the age of the addresses the cats are held on

+This project helped solidify my understanding of fundamental C++ functions and gave me more practice in working with object-oriented programs

 [Github Repo](https://github.com/EvanRau/Animal-Farm)